ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Rather than a Foundation consisting of people, some projects have a foundation that is rooted in philosophy; immportal principles rather than temporal bags of flesh.
 A foundation of ideas rather than people means that for time immemorial _any_ group or individual can fill any role they like, and can so without permission or being directed by any central authority.

+In the future, as projects that rely on centralized oranizations one by one bite the dust and it is generally recognised that only projects without this reliance can sustain themselves for long periods, it will become more obvious that _only_ these projects are worth contributing to.

-For these types of projects, instead of relying on artificial cash injections that are finite and handed out from the top, contributions are financied naturally by a _Buy and Contribute_ strategy.
-The
+For these types of projects, instead of relying on artificial cash injections that are finite and handed out from some central authority, contributions are financied naturally through a _Buy and Contribute_ strategy.
+The...

 Projects that have an overreliance on a central foundation are seldom able to free themselves of this reliance, and do not evolve to be sustainable becauses they are not perceived to be neutral.